Serpenseth/TigerWallet/README.md

 Windows users can get `python3.11` from the official [python website](https://www.python.org/downloads/windows/)

-Mac users can get the installer from the official [python website](https://www.python.org/downloads/macos/)
+Mac users will need to install it using `homebrew`.
+Read the Mac section

 ## Linux
 Linux these days typically comes bundled with `python3` out of the box.